Rattanakosin Kingdom (1782–1932): Law and judiciary

+Traditional Siamese law and judiciary

-Majority of the Siamese legal corpus were lost in the Fall of Ayutthaya in 1767.
+The majority of Siamese legal corpus were lost in the fall of Ayutthaya in 1767.
 Siamese authorities then relied on scattered legal manuscripts to operate.
 In 1804, a woman who was in relationship with another man successfully sued for divorce from her husband.
 The husband complained that the court ruling was unjustified and appealed the case to King Rama I. King Rama I then opinioned that the existing laws of Siam were corrupted and ordered the recompilation of Ayutthaya laws to rectify and cleanse or chamra the laws of any distortions.
 The physical copies were imprinted with the three seals of Mahatthai (north), Kalahom (south) and Phrakhlang (treasury), signifying that the laws affected kingdom-wide and became known as the Three Seals Law that served the Siamese kingdom for the next century.
 The Siamese laws had taken the Indic Mānu-Dharmaśāstra as its model.

 The king was the sole legislator of the kingdom.
 His words were recorded and inscribed to become laws.
 There was no single unified judiciary department as cases were distributed among the judging courts of each ministries according to the concerning matter.
 For example, foreign trade disputes belonged to the Kromma Tha or Trade Ministry and land disputes belonged to Krom Na or Ministry of Agriculture.
 The Mahatthai maintained the appeal court that settled cases from the primary courts.
 Unsettled cases from outlying cities were also appealed to Bangkok.
 When the appeal court failed to settle the case, it would be forwarded to the king himself.
 Presiding over the Supreme Royal Court was a part of royal daily routines.

 Siamese law court involved two sets of legal personnel: the Lukkhun (ลูกขุน ณ ศาลหลวง) or council of twelve Bramanistic jurors who possessed legal knowledge and acted only as the advisory body of consultants but held no power to judge the cases and Tralakarn (ตระลาการ) or layman judges who carried out actual judgements under suggestions from the Lukkhun.
 The Nakhonban or Police Bureau dealt specifically with criminal cases including murder, robbery and adultery.
 The Nakhonban employed the trial by ordeal or judiciary tortures including compression of skull, hammering of nails and entering a large rattan ball to be kicked by an elephant.
 These torture methods were known as the Nakhonban creed (จารีตนครบาล) and were used only in certain circumstances in criminal cases.
 Sometimes when the issues were not settled, defendants were made to dive into water or walk into fire to prove their guilty or innocence.
 Westerners were particularly horrified by these methods of judiciary tortures and sought to dissociate themselves from traditional Siamese inquisition, resulting in the granting of extraterritoriality to Western nations in the Bowring Treaty of 1855 and other subsequent treaties.